Study in Singapore

 Tuition and living costs

 Singapore’s strong economy and high quality of living is accompanied by correspondingly high living costs, and some of the highest tuition fees in Asia.
-However, it’s still a relatively inexpensive option when comparing tuition costs internationally, with destinations such as the UK or Australia for example.
-Annual fees currently average around S$16,000 (US$12,000), but be aware that depending on the prominence of the university and the program you undertake, you may end up paying considerably more.
-The good news is that 52% of international students receive financial aid.
+However, it’s still a relatively inexpensive option when comparing tuition costs internationally.
+Annual fees currently average around S$14,000 (~US$10,000), but be aware that depending on the prominence of the university and the type of program you undertake, you may end up paying considerably more.
+The good news is that more than half of international students receive some form of financial aid.

-With rises in the costs of food and transport in the last five years, living costs are another significant expenditure.
-Expect housing, bills and other necessary expenses to cost you, on average, just under S$10,000 (US$7,400) a year.
+Living costs are another significant expenditure.
+Expect housing, bills and other necessary expenses to cost you, on average, just under S$10,000 (US$7,150) a year.

-In order to study in Singapore as an international student, you will need to apply directly to the institution at which you want to study.
-Therefore your first port of call, to check deadlines, application procedures and any other details, will be with the institution itself.
+In order to study in Singapore as an international student, you will need to apply directly to your chosen institution.
+So your first port of call, to check deadlines, application procedures and any other details, will be with the institution itself – consult the official website, and contact the international office directly with any questions.
 There may be limitations on how many courses you can apply for at any given institution, so make sure you check the fine print.

 International students wishing to study in Singapore will need a student visa.
 This will be issued along with your letter of approval (also known as your in-principal approval or IPA) once your application has been accepted by a recognized university.
 Your application is subject to previous recognized qualifications, evidence of the required paperwork, and proof of sufficient English language skills.